- Postgraduate Certificate Specific Learning Difficulties / Dyslexia

 Interview and portfolio guidance

-Interviews may be held for part-time applicants if there is uncertainty regarding their eligibility for the course.
+Interviews may be held for applicants if there is uncertainty regarding their eligibility for the course.

 “Students find this programme extremely valuable because it is linked to their practical work environment and experience, and apart from an academic qualification they also obtain accreditation from the British Dyslexia Association.”Dr Steven Coombs